TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/2-Configuring-and-embedding-Frontend-Plugins.rst

 <remark>TODO:code</remark>

 The method registerPlugin() expects three argumets.
 The first argument is the extension key (sjr_offers in our example).
-This key is available in TYPO3's global variable $_EXTKEY and is the same as the directory name of the extension.
+This key is the same as the directory name of the extension.
-The second parameter is a freely selectable name of the plugin (a short, meaningful name in UpperCAmelCase).
+The second parameter is a freely selectable name of the plugin (a short, meaningful name in UpperCamelCase).
 The plugin name plays a significant role in the allocation of GET- and POST parameters to the appropriate plugin: http://localhost/index.php?id=123&ts_sjroffers_list[offer]=3.
 The third argument is the label by which the plugin appears in the list of plugin in the backend.